 How does marketing management differ in large enterprises?

-The structure and activities of a marketing department, and therefore a large part of a marketing manager’s day-to-day responsibilities, will depend on how big your organization is.
-Marketing in small businesses differs from marketing management enterprises, for example.
+The structure and activities of a marketing department, and a marketing manager’s day-to-day responsibilities will depend on how big your organization is.

 - Channels: email, social, mobile, print, etc.

 - Customer journey stage: acquisition, activation, retention, etc.

 - Job function: content, creative, design, public relations, etc.